Up your Web3 game

 — Shilling is the implicit advertising of a cryptocurrency by someone with either status or reputation or someone who is trying to promote a project.

-— It’s important to know what to look out for in a shill.
-There are a few ways to identify them such as the influencer, the enthusiastic businessman and the zealous founder.
+— To identify crypto shilling, you need to know what to look out for.
+There are a few ways to identify shills such as the influencer, the enthusiastic businessman, and the zealous founder.

 — To avoid investing in a project because of a shill, make sure you do research, keep a clear head and invest wisely.

-You might have heard someone talk about the “best cryptocurrency to ever emerge” and receive the advice that “you need to invest now before the price surges.”
+You might have heard someone talk about the “best cryptocurrency ever to emerge” and receive the advice that “you need to invest now before the price surges.”
 If you have, you might have experienced a case of the crypto shilling.
-In this, we’ll look at what shilling is and what you should look out for to avoid getting your funds plundered despite your best intentions.
+So, let’s look at what shilling is and what you should look out for to avoid getting your funds plundered despite your best intentions.

-The slightly longer answer: when a person is actively engaging in covert endorsement of a cryptocurrency, they’re shilling it.
+The slightly longer answer: crypto shilling is when a person is actively engaging in covert endorsement of a cryptocurrency, they’re shilling it.
 The end goal is to generate hype around the project so that people buy into the buzz and invest.
-The more people invest > the more the demand of the token rises > the more the price increases.
+People invest > the demand for the token rises > the price increases.

 Dogecoin price surges by 50 per cent after Tesla CEO Elon Musk calls it the people's crypto on Twitter - Technology News